 Hojicha is quite low in caffeine, so you can drink or eat this at night without fear of being unable to sleep.

-So for today’s ice cream, we’ll be processing the hojicha leaves into powder!
+So for today’s ice cream, we’ll be processing the hojicha leaves into powder first.

 Hojicha Ice Cream （ほうじ茶アイス）

-If you’re starting with loose leaves, you’ll need to make a decision.
+If you’re starting with loose leaves, you’ll need to make a decision–to make it into powder or leave whole.
+Tough call but it’s up to you.

-I use my food processor to powderize the loose leaves.
-You want the processed leaves as fine as possible.
-See the processed hojicha above?
+I use my food processor to make powdered loose leaves.
+If you do this, you would want the processed leaves as fine as possible.

-If you use the hojicha leaves whole, you can just steep and then strain them out.
+If you use the whole hojicha leaves, you can just steep and then strain them out.

-For this round, I wanted to try something different and left the powdered bits in the final ice cream product.
+For this round, I wanted to try something different and leave the powdered bits in the final ice cream product.

-If you use the powder, the way I usually strain it is with my nutmilk bag.
+Note that if you follow the same way I do and use powdered leaves, I would usually strain it with my nutmilk bag.

 So you may be wondering… how was it?